 The DSM-5 contains a new diagnostic category called Social Communication Disorder.
 Students who struggle with social (pragmatic) communication will typically fall into one of two diagnostic categories in the new DSM-5: Autism Spectrum Disorder (ASD) or Social Communication Disorder (SCD).
 According to the DSM-5, ASD must be ruled out before a diagnosis of SCD may be given.
-2

 School personnel and parents should be knowledgeable about what the DSM-5 SCD diagnosis means and not confuse it with the MSER definition for "communication impairment."
 The MSER definition does not include difficulties with social communication and would most likely not be an appropriate disability identification for students presenting solely with social communication difficulties the DSM-5 diagnosis of SCD, and not ASD.
-For these students, IEP Teams making an eligibility determination will most likely need to crosswalk to the AISER definition of autism, not communication and partnernt, to analyze whether that definition first be evaluative information available to the Team.
+For these students, IEP Teams making an eligibility determination will most likely need to crosswalk to the AISER definition available to the Team.
 As in all eligibility determinations, the Team will also need to consider whether the student's disability negatively impacts the student's ability to make effective education progress.

 For students on the autism spectrum, readers are also reminded that G.L. c.
-71B, §3th requires IEP Teams to consider seven areas of need when developing the IEP of a student on the spectrum.
+71B, §3a requires 1EP Teams to consider seven areas of need when developing the IEP of a student on the spectrum.